R

 pixi shell

-You need to install RStudio in your home folder.
+RStudio cannot be installed in an environment using pixi.
+Instead, you need to install it in you home folder.
 First, you need to download it.
 Head over to https://posit.co/download/rstudio-desktop/.
 Make sure to scroll down and choose the "Zip/Tarball" version.
 Choose the "Fedora 34/Red Hat 8" one.

 If you use an interactive session, you can do this in the web browser running inside the session.